Yellen announces new sanctions in Mexico aimed at curbing fentanyl flows | Law-Order

 INVESTMENT CHALLENGES Jeffrey Schott, a senior fellow with the Peterson Institute for International Economics in Washington, said the U.S.-Mexico drugs trade and its associated security concerns have also become an impediment to business investment in Mexico.

-Companies looking to invest in Mexico "need to be able to count on adequate infrastructure and other public services," along with trained workforces and rule of law.
+Companies looking to invest in Mexico "need to be able to count on adequate infrastructure and other public services," along with trained workforces and rule of law, she said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)